 Will elk be considered for release in other areas of the state?

-As the elk population grows Elk will be hunting via a Quota System.
+Elk hunting began in 2009 via a Quota System.

 Will elk bring diseases to other Tennessee wildlife or to domestic livestock and pets?

 All elk brought into Tennessee for release go through strict disease testing prior to release.
 This testing is much more thorough than that required for bringing captive elk into Tennessee.
 Also, the elk brought into Tennessee will come from areas where health surveillance has been ongoing for several years with no history of significant disease.
 All of these precautions will greatly minimize the risk of any diseases being introduced into the state.

 What other eastern states have resident wild elk herds?

 Michigan, Pennsylvania, Wisconsin, Arkansas, Missouri, North Carolina, Virginia, Minnesota, West Virginia and Kentucky have resident elk.